In search of the perfect enemy

 I thought about this when watching the trailer for the new Wicked movie.
 Wicked takes the fable of the Wizard of Oz and turns it upside down.
 The villain, the Wicked Witch of the West, turns out to have been one a misunderstood heroine.
 And the good guy, the wizard, (Spoiler alert!) turns out to be an authoritarian villain who keeps power by demonizing one group of different creatures in Oz.
 Demonizing, or "otherizing" as is portrayed in the musical, is a popular trope both in Hollywood and politics.
 Disney and Marvel movies owe much of their success not to the heroes, but to the villains, whose menace and wickedness get our attention and produce high drama.
 The same dynamic can be seen in almost any action movie you can think of.

 For many years, the bad guys in America, and in much of the world, were Jewish and African Americans.
 Fear of them drove many an election.
 World War II changed that somewhat when Nazi's and then Communists became the new boogeymen.
-When the Soviet Union collapsed, we needed a new group to hate, and Muslims came to the fore with 9/11.
+When the Soviet Union collapsed, we needed a new group to hate, and Muslims came to the fore after 9/11as the new villains on the block.

-Now it is 2024 and who are the demons that are haunting many dreams?
+Now it's 2025, and who are the demons that are haunting many dreams?
 Some of the old standbys, Jews, Blacks, and Gays have emerged to the point where it's not socially acceptable to openly disparage them, so folks have turned to the "woke" buzzword, attacking them indirectly.
-Now the most dangerous villains are illegal immigrants and transgender individuals.
-Trans people are convenient foils because they are few in number and little understood, while making most of us feel uncomfortable.
-But the worst vitriol is reserved for undocumented immigrants.
+Diversity, equity, and inclusion (DEI) has become the new treacherous catchphrase that's blamed for so many of society's problems.
+We've gone too far in helping the disadvantaged, many think, and it's holding the "deserving" people back.

-Illegal immigrants are the perfect enemy in a way because they are indeed law breakers in some cases (Though many are legitimately going through the asylum process.)
+Undocumented immigrants are the perfect enemy in a way because they are indeed law breakers (though many are legitimately going through the legal asylum process.)
 They also can't vote and can't run for office.
 Haters claim that they bring disease, crime, drugs, illegal voting, and anything we can think to blame them for.
 Most of these claims are untrue, as crime, public health, and voting statistics have proven.
-But they have worked to scare the shit out of many Americans.
+But their very presence has worked to scare the shit out of many Americans and Europeans.
+Being for the most part a different race or culture than the white majorities hasn't helped.

-You would expect more from a nation that was built on the backs of continuous waves of immigration.
+We should expect more from a nation that was built on the backs of continuous waves of immigration.
+Except for Native Americans, we are all descended from immigrants.
+If the system were fair and reasonable, it might be more logical to pursue those who ignore it.
+But our immigration is anything but simple or fair, and the world is awash in tragedy and unfairness that ripples out to every economy.
 The Irish, Mexicans, and Chinese were "othered" when they first arrived, but they and many more contributed to the diversity that is our unique strength.
-America has evolved past the need for a good enemy.
-Our challenges in the 21st century require a lot more friends.
+Will America ever evolve from the need for a convenient enemy?
+Our challenges in the 21st century require a lot more friends and allies.